 - World War II Military Vehicles Class – Military vehicles and war material produced for the war effort, a class to honor the 75th Anniversary of D-Day

-- American Orphans Class – Automobiles built by manufacturers that no longer in business in the automotive industry
+- American Orphans Class – Automobiles built by manufacturers that no longer in business in the automotive industry, up to 1969

 - Bentley 100th Anniversary Class – Bentley Motors has been known for their style, performance, and quality for 100 years